It is your responsibility to check entry and residence rules and obtain necessary permission on beforehand.

 Do I need a permit?

 Citizens from the Nordic countries, the European Union (EU) and European Economic Area (EEA) and Switzerland are entitled to live and work in Denmark.
-However, if you are an EU/EEA or Swiss citizen and intend to reside in Denmark for more than three months, you must apply for a registration certificate at International Citizen Service or the State Administration (Statsforvaltningen) on your arrival to Denmark.
+However, if you are an EU/EEA or Swiss citizen and intend to reside in Denmark for more than three months, you must apply for an EU residence document.

 If you are a citizen from a country outside the EU/EEA or Switzerland, you must apply for a residence and work permit before your enter Denmark.
 I If you already legally reside in Denmark, you can submit your application for a residence and work permit on newtodenmark.dk, at a Danish police station or in the Citizen Centre of the Danish Agency for International Recruitment and Integration.